 The recent outbreak of legionnaires’ disease in New York City has brought renewed attention to the inherent risks from legionella bacteria in HVAC and plumbing systems.
 There are several things that plumbing engineers and designers can do to minimize the risk of legionella colonizing and growing in plumbing systems.

-Store water in water heaters or storage tanks at a minimum temperature of 140-deg.
+- Store water in water heaters or storage tanks at a minimum temperature of 140 degrees.
 F.

 Stagnant, tepid water is a breeding ground for legionella bacteria.
 Keeping the water flowing in hot water systems reduces the risks of legionella growth.

 When a plumbing fixture is more than 50 feet from the hot water source, the plumbing codes require a hot water recirculation system.
 A hot water recirculation system includes return piping from the farthest fixture back to the water heater and a recirculation pump to provide continuous flow through this loop.
 The continuous hot water flow minimizes the growth of legionella and provides hot water to the plumbing fixtures in a matter of seconds.
 This saves water usage by eliminating the water flow during a long wait time for hot water and also improves user satisfaction.

 On the other hand, recirculating hot water in the plumbing system increases energy usage.
 There is more energy loss from the hot water in the piping, and the recirculation pump also uses a small amount of energy.
 The water heater has to provide additional heating to compensate for the temperature drop in the hot water circulation system.
 To reduce these energy losses in a hot water recirculation system, some energy codes and designers install a timer on the recirculation pump to shut off during low water usage.
 Installing aquastats to shut off the recirculation pump when the return water temperature from the loop is above a preset value is another method that is often used to reduce energy losses in recirculation systems.